2011 National League Championship Series: Aftermath

 National League Championship Series MVP David Freese would continue his torrid hitting in the World Series.
 In what is considered one of the greatest games ever played, with the Texas Rangers leading the game 7–5, and leading the series by 3 games to 2, Freese came to bat in the bottom of the ninth with two out and two men on base.
 With a count of one ball and two strikes, Freese hit a two-run triple off closer Neftalí Feliz just out of the reach of Nelson Cruz's glove to tie the game and send it to extra innings.
 In the 11th inning, Freese hit a game-winning lead-off, walk-off homerun to deep center field to send the World Series to a Game 7.
 The Cardinals would win the next game, thus giving them their 11th World Series.
-For his heroics, Fresse became just the sixth player to win an LCS and World Series MVP in the same postseason.
+For his heroics, Freese became just the sixth player to win an LCS and World Series MVP in the same postseason.